-REF: For more information on running the DINIT routine, see the VA FileMan Installation Guide.
+REF: For more information on installing VA FileMan 22.2, see the VA FileMan 22.2 Installation Guide.

 7.1.2 Security

 VA FileMan provides tools for application packages to protect their data.
 VA FileMan identifies users by a number in the local variable DUZ and user security by codes stored in the local variable DUZ(0).